Skip to main content

 Concentration and density measurement of H2SO4 in copper mining

 The processing of copper sulfide ores is done by flotation.
-The ground copper sulfide ores are enriched with water and a frother to skim off quartz or silicates.
-The resulting copper concentrate has a copper content of 20-40 mass%.
+The ground copper sulfide ores are enriched with water and a foaming agent to skim off quartz or silicates.
+The resulting copper concentrate has a copper content of 20-40 wt%.

 In pyrometallurgical extraction, SO2 is produced, which is technically oxidized with atmospheric oxygen to sulfur trioxide (SO3) (contact process).
-A copper content of approximately 96 – 99 mass% remains.
-For a purity level of 99.99 mass%, electrolytic refining follows.
-This is necessary because the thermal and electrical conductivity of copper is severely affected by impurities.
+A copper content of approx. 96 – 99 wt% remains.
+For a purity of 99.99 wt%, electrolytic refining follows.
+This is necessary because the thermal and electrical conductivity of the copper is greatly affected by impurities.

 Difficulty in density and concentration measurement of sulfuric acid